School of Education: FAQ: Certifications

 Q: My B.A. is not in the liberal arts; how will this affect my acceptance?

-A: A Bachelor degree in liberal arts or in a teachable major (Math, English, Science, Social Sciences, and Spanish) are preferred and will possibly reduce the number of prerequisite courses needed; however, majors in other areas are acceptable.
-You must have earned a degree from a “regionally accredited institution” and have an undergraduate CGPA of 2.75 or above.
+A: A Bachelor degree in liberal arts teachable major (Math, English, Science, Social Sciences, and Spanish) or equivalent is required.
+You must have earned a degree from a “regionally accredited institution”.

 Q: Can I hold a job while enrolled in the accelerated program?